polubis/4markdown/DS.md

 3. Combine multiple steps, state updates, actions, side effects, and API interactions in a reusable function.
 4. Acts must always have a `return type`.
 5. Acts can be synchronous (`sync`) or asynchronous (`async`).
+6. If there is a situation where logic needs to be handled across different stores, it should be moved to a separate action.

 ## Types and Interfaces